Soros foundation quits Hungary over govt's 'repressive' policies

 Rights groups in Hungary and abroad have denounced the proposals as a way of cracking down on groups critical of the government.

 "It has become impossible to protect the security of our operations and our staff in Hungary from arbitrary government interference," said Patrick Gaspard, OSF president in Tuesday's statement.

 Orban, who won by a landslide in the April 8 election, on Monday said the "Stop Soros" package would be one of the first bills tabled by the new government in the coming weeks.

 - '100m euro hate campaign' -

-OSF's Gaspard Budapest had funnelled more than 100 million euros in public funds into its "hate campaign" to "spread lies about the Foundations and their partners," he said.
+OSF's Gaspard said the Hungarian government had funnelled more than 100 million euros in public funds into its "hate campaign" in order to "spread lies about the Foundations and their partners," he said.

 "The government of Hungary has denigrated and misrepresented our work and repressed civil society for the sake of political gain, using tactics unprecedented in the history of the European Union," he said.

 OSF said more than 100 OSF staff in Budapest would be affected by the move to Berlin, around 60 percent of whom are Hungarian nationals.

 Soros launched his first foundation in Hungary in 1984, using it to promote freedom of expression during the last years of Communism, the OSF said.